Celebrate Presidents Day Weekend with the Whole Family, Feb. 12 - 15January 11, 2021 12:00 PM

 Please note: The Museum is now open to the public Fridays – Sundays from 10 a.m. – 5 p.m. and select holiday Mondays with enhanced health and safety protocols.

 On the heels of a history-making presidential election, join the Museum of the American Revolution to explore the story of our nation’s first president and his world during Presidents Day Weekend, Friday, Feb.
 12 - Monday, Feb.
 15, 2021.
-Take a virtual tour of the “First Oval Office,” make your own inaugural button, and learn about the people who made George Washington’s presidency possible.
+Take a virtual tour of the “First Oval Office,” make your own inaugural button, and learn about the diverse range of people who made George Washington’s presidency possible.

 At the Museum, experience the Museum’s clean, uncrowded galleries with new limited visitor capacity and enhanced health and safety procedures.
 Throughout the weekend, enjoy 10-minute pop-up talks in the galleries about Washington’s leadership and view original inaugural buttons from his campaign.
 Afterwards, grab a take-and-make craft kit with instructions and supplies to create your own inaugural button at home.